DigitalDisco/Password_Generator_App_Angular/README.md

 # Password_Generator_App_Angular
-Password Generator made in Angular, which can generate passwords using lowercase,uppercase,symbols and numbers
+Password Generator made in Angular, which can generate passwords using lowercase,uppercase,symbols and/or numbers